DotNetCross/Sorting/src/DotNetCross.Sorting/API.md

 with either repeating patterns of `Length` or fill the entire array with a given pattern.

-This allows using this for testing sorts of different lengths, but measures the total time to do a number of sorts, so it include the overhead of slicing and the loop.
+This allows using this for testing sorts of different lengths, but measures the total time to do a number of sorts, so it includes the overhead of slicing and the loop.
 And allows testing different patterns/sequnces.
 The main point here is that this is used to compare **relatively** to the `Array.Sort`.

 ```csharp